AdaptiveMeteoSrl/pycrtm_fix/README.md

 # FIX for using pyCRTM with CRTM v2.4.0

 This repository contains a fix for using the pyCRTM wrapper (https://github.com/karpob/pycrtm) having CRTM version 2.4.0 installed (https://github.com/JCSDA/crtm).
-The fix consists of a configuration file to compile CRTM and a Makefile to compile the pyCRTM shared library.
+The fix consists of a configuration file to compile CRTM and a Makefile to create the pyCRTM shared library.
 The software has been installed under several Ubuntu distributions.

 <br/><br/>